MissVeronica/um-cover-photo-selection/README.md

 2. Activate the plugin.
 3. Download and install the "Ultimate Member - Split profile form" plugin from:
 4. https://github.com/ultimatemember/profile-forms
+5. Subnavs by this plugin will be disabled.

 ## UM Profile Form
 1. Create a new UM Profile Photo Page for User display and selection of the predefined Cover Photos.